Shaf3yolaa/Shaf3yolaa/README.md

 ## 👨‍💻 About Me

 I'm a Computer & Communications Engineering student at Alexandria National University (ANU).
 I enjoy building real-world projects combining software and hardware.

-My main focus is on **Embedded Systems and System Programming**, while also exploring Linux fundamentals, and automotive software concepts, with additional interest in cybersecurity fundamentals and system security.
+My main focus is on **Embedded Systems and System Programming**, while also exploring Linux fundamentals and automotive software concepts, with interest in cybersecurity and system security.

 ---